williamcaban/openshift-container-name-demo/README.md

 curl -X POST -k https://<your-okd-path>/apis/build.openshift.io/v1/namespaces/demo-app/buildconfigs/myapp1/webhooks/<secret>/generic
 ```

-## Notes
+## Notes about Build Strategies

-In the previous example, because no language type was specified, OpenShift will determine the language by inspecting the code repository.
+In the previous example, when using the *``--strategy=source``* since no language type was specified, OpenShift will determine the language by inspecting the code repository.
 Because the code repository contains a ``requirements.txt``, it will subsequently be interpreted as including a Python application.
 When such automatic detection is used, ``python:latest`` will be used.

 If needing to select a specific Python version, lets say python 2.7, when using ``oc new-app``, you should instead use the syntax: